 Minneapolis DWI & DUI Attorney

 Being arrested and charged with an alcohol or drug-related driving offense is a common occurrence in Minnesota.
-Many drivers, arrested for driving while intoxicated (DWI/DUI), are unaware that they are over the legal limit, often because they don't feel impaired.
+Many drivers arrested for driving while intoxicated (DWI/DUI) are unaware that they are over the legal limit, often because they do not feel impaired.
 Police sometimes stop them for unrelated traffic violations, such as speeding or failing to signal a turn.

 Regardless of the circumstances of your arrest, it is crucial to take DWI charges seriously.
-There's more at stake than a simple fine; you could face jail time and lose your license.
-If you've been arrested for a DWI offense, you need an experienced Minneapolis DWI lawyer to help you understand your options and fight to protect your rights.
+There is more at stake than a simple fine; you could face jail time and lose your license.
+If you have been arrested for a DWI offense, you need an experienced Minneapolis DWI lawyer to help you understand your options and fight to protect your rights.

 Is a DUI a Misdemeanor in Minnesota?

-Yes, in Minnesota, a DUI (Driving Under the Influence) is typically classified as a misdemeanor offense for first-time offenders.
+Yes, in Minnesota, a DUI (driving under the influence) is typically classified as a misdemeanor offense for first-time offenders.
 However, multiple DUI offenses or aggravating factors, such as excessive blood alcohol concentration (BAC) levels, the presence of minors in the vehicle, or prior convictions, can lead to more severe charges, including felony DUI charges.
-Consulting with a legal professional is essential for accurate information and guidance specific to your situation.
+Consulting with a DUI lawyer in Minneapolis is essential for accurate information and guidance specific to your situation.

 Understanding Minnesota DWI Laws